syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 Worker clusters they should install the Promise dependencies.
 For the Jenkins Promise, the dependencies include the Jenkins Operator.

-However, at this state, we have no Worker cluster.
+However, at this state, there are no Worker clusters.

 <details>
 <summary>🤔 What's a Worker Cluster?</summary>